Collecting and Painting old miniatures, OD&D, Wargaming, OSR games.

 4-6 = 11 - 20 then roll the d10 pattern above to finish the final d20 roll.

 A bit slow but if you only have one d6 you can still generate the random numbers in all the standard gaming dice.
+Because of multiple rolls the probability may not be exactly even between numbers, but should be pretty close without a lot mean considerations.

 Simple Oracle d6